arushi-08/inventory-pick-path/README.md

 ## Key Features

-**REST API**: Built using Spring Boot, offering a scalable, maintainable, and production-ready solution.
+**Spring Boot**: maintainable REST API, focussing on business logic.
-**Graph-Based Routing**: Leverages JGraphT to model inventory layouts and calculate the shortest paths.
+**Graph-Based Routing**: using JGraphT to model inventory layouts and calculate the shortest paths.
-**Optimized Pick Path**: Uses a nearest-neighbor heuristic to plan the best order for picking items.
+**Optimized Pick Path**: using a nearest-neighbor heuristic to plan the best order for picking items.
-**Detailed Route Construction**: Separates high-level route planning from detailed navigation steps.
+**Detailed Route Construction**: separating high-level route planning from detailed navigation steps.

 ---